DeveloppeurPascal/Folder2FMXImageList/README.md

 * In case you choosed TDataModule unit export, just include it to a FireMonkey project like you does with any other unit.

+* You can drag & drop folders to the source directory path to export each of them as a TDataModule unit.

 ## What does Folder2FMXImageList ?

 The program searches all PNG files in a folder and its subfolders.